Empowering the financial sector

 The existence of an efficient and credible financial market contributes to increased savings that can channel into productive investments, thereby improving the efficiency of the existing capital resources.
 An efficient capital stock generates more production and thus higher incomes.
 In short, a well-functioning financial market has potential to promote higher standards of living for the population.
 Hence, the development of financial markets and institutions is key to achieving economic progress in developing countries.

 The Sustainable Bank Management Programme provides capacity development for professionals within the financial sector.
 The programme promotes sustainable and inclusive economic development in countries with potential to increase the level of international economic integration, access to banking, insurance and financial services.
+The programme is implemented in Cuba since 2017.

 In order to strengthen the financial sector and its capacity to contribute to an integrated and effective financial system, professionals are offered a six-week full-time training.
 The course curriculum includes an overview of areas that are essential for the overall understanding of international trade and banking and the strategic development of banks, such as macroeconomics, monetary policy, marketing management, strategic analysis and leadership as well as human resource management.